Morton’s Neuroma Injections

 Surgical treatment for Morton’s Neuroma has been problematic with poor results and complications

-Doctors in Scotland warn that patient-reported outcomes after resection (surgical removal) of a symptomatic Morton’s neuroma are acceptable but may not be as good as earlier studies suggest.
-Surgery at several sites can be undertaken safely but caution should be exercised when considering revision surgery.
-1 (A greater risk of permanent damage is present when the first surgery fails).
+“The patient-reported outcomes after resection of a symptomatic Morton’s neuroma are acceptable but may not be as good as earlier studies suggest.
+Surgery at several sites can be undertaken safely but caution should be exercised when considering revision surgery.”3

 In our research paper we answer the question, What now?
 By suggesting Prolotherapy, a non-surgical injection therapy.